zMedHealthTech/zmedhealthtech.github.io/_posts/2023-07-13-zmed-av-call-network-setup.md

 This document is specifically meant for hospital IT administrators who wish to acquire knowledge on configuring and overseeing their network to ensure a seamless experience for users during zMed Calls and achieve low-latency IP Camera viewing.

-In order to ensure top-notch zMed Calls meetings, it's crucial to configure your network to enable efficient communication between zMed AV Calls and the infrastructure of zMed & Hospital.
+In order to ensure top-notch zMed Calls, it's crucial to configure your network to enable efficient communication between zMed AV Calls and the infrastructure of zMed & Hospital.
 To accomplish this, please consider the following recommendations:

 1. Ensure that zMed AV Call traffic enjoys a direct and efficient connection to the internet.
 2. Avoid the use of proxies, packet inspection, protocol analyzers, and quality of service (QoS) measures.